 Do this massage once a day for 5 to 10 minutes.Back to top

 After your surgery, you may have some swelling or puffiness in your hand or arm on your affected side.
-This is normal and will usually go away on its own.
+This is normal and usually goes away on its own.

-You may also elevate your arm a few times a day for about 20 minutes at a time.
-To elevate your arm while sitting or while lying on your back, rest your arm on a few pillows next to you.
-Your arm should be raised above the level of your heart.
-Do not hold your arm over your head for more than a few minutes.
-This can cause the muscles of the arm to get tired.
+- Raise your arm to the side a few times a day for about 20 minutes at a time.
+To do this, sit or lie down on your back.
+Rest your arm on a few pillows next to you so it’s raised above the level of your heart.

 - If you’re able to sleep on your unaffected side, you can place 1 or 2 pillows in front of you and rest your unaffected arm on them while you sleep.

 If the swelling doesn’t go down within 4 to 6 weeks, call your surgeon or nurse.Back to top

 If you have any questions, call the Rehabilitation Service at 212-639-7833.Back to top